j2store/userguide/example_to_create_a_downloadable_product.md

 As given in the above illustration, click in the top menu or in the left pane of the control panel.
 You will get a new screen like this.

 ![Create Downloadable Product](down_create_cart.png)

+Add a description for the product, as illustrated below.